gaspard/keoda/CONLANG/02_phonology.md

 Basically you need to be able to siiiiiiiing a long ending on every vowel as this is heavily used to stress words and help avoid ambiguity.

-Inside a word, when two consonants meet like in taj-hem and they are not allowed (see bellow), we add an "a" as in tajahem, munahem or we remove the coda as in "tahem" or the onset as in "lemir" (instead of "lemlir")

 Two consonnants in a row are not allowed if they produce a stop.
 In this case, we add an 'a' between them.
 Example: alayin instead of alyin.

-This rule is simpl
+But najlo works.

+Inside a word, when two consonants meet like in taj-hem and they are not allowed (see bellow), we add an "a" as in tajahem, munahem or we remove the coda as in "tahem" or the onset as in "lemir" (instead of "lemlir")

 ## Consonants